Kharzette/GameCPU/README.md

-# GameCPU
+# GameCompute
-Another attempt at an emulated cpu to run player generated code in games
+Another attempt at an emulated computing library for use in games